-Regional data near the Project indicate a mean annual temperature of approximately -15°^c.
-The long length of the sub-zero degree temperatures in this region results in a very short runoff period that typically occurs from June through September, but may extend to late October in systems where large lakes are present.
-The frigid temperatures also result in very low precipitation values for northern Baffin Island due to the combined effect of the low moisture carrying capacity of cold air and the scarcity of liquid water throughout much of the year.
-According to Natural Resources Canada, the mean annual total precipitation ranges from 200 to 400 mm in the Project area, classifying it as semi-arid.
+Regional data near the Project indicate a mean annual temperature of approximately -15°c.
+The frigid temperatures result in very low precipitation values for northern Baffin Island due to the combined effect of the low moisture carrying capacity of cold air and the scarcity of liquid water throughout much of the year.
+According to Natural Resources Canada, the mean annual total precipitation ranges from 200 to 400 mm in the Project area, classifying it as semi-arid (Baffinland, 2012; Appendix 5A).